linkdotnet/StringBuilder/README.md

 ```

-Checkout the [Benchmark](tests/LinkDotNet.StringBuilder.Benchmarks) for more detailed comparison and setup.
+Checkout the [Benchmark](tests/LinkDotNet.StringBuilder.Benchmarks) for a more detailed comparison and setup.